The course regulations for research degrees in the Department of Physics are framed with the following objectives:

 - To provide practise in writing and oral communication, so the student can present their thesis and defend it adequately in the subsequent viva.

 For most PhD students in the Warwick Physics Department, the training and research has been designed around 3-3.5 years of funding and full time students are expected to submit their thesis close to the end of their funded period.
 The maximum period of registration, regardless of funding, is 4 years.
 This deadline is absolute and students will not normally be allowed to submit at all after it.
 You will have received a letter that clearly states your intended submission and funding end-dates to make sure you plan according to this timeline.
-Note that the Graduate School is enforcing the rule that students must submit within 4 years rigorously.
+Note that the Doctoral College is enforcing the rule that students must submit within 4 years rigorously.
 Students will be withdrawn from the course if they cross this line even by a day.

-Full time MSc students are registered for 1 year.
+Our full time MSc students are registered for 1 year.
 They will get an automatic three month extension as their end of registration date approaches.

 Students may be part-time, in which case their period of registration is proportionately longer.
 Again there is a one year extension available for completion.

 Detailed information about the many support mechanisms available is on our Student Support & Welfare page.
 In the event that you have a medical or personal issue that you think will affect your course and are unsure what to do, please contact the PG co-ordinator in the first instance to check how to proceed.

 If you have a complaint to make or would like to formally appeal an assessed component of your degree, please see the information about complaints & appeals procedures.

 If you have decided to temporarily suspend working towards your degree then you can apply for temporary withdrawal from the course.
 Please discuss this with your supervisor, PG co-ordinator and the Director of Graduate Studies in order to assess whether this is the right step to take, as it has financial and visa implications.
 Further details are on the university's Student Records Management page about Temporary Withdrawal.